 ABOUT THE AUTHOR

-Shameless business plug: Wine Country, Silicon Valley, East Bay Real Estate
+Shameless business plug: Wine Country and Silicon Valley Real Estate

 Tags: V. Sattui Winery, Napa Valley tasting rooms, Wine Country real estate